EuranetPlus/map-europe/README.md

 ## Add data

 1. To add or update the map data, please use this [csv template](https://docs.google.com/spreadsheets/d/1fzicMw_LiFGrdtzloXZFbM2FFgVc-GYtavvxPJFZ5Yo/edit?usp=sharing).
 Please copy the template to your own computer (or Google Drive) and fill in your desired values for each country.
-Please make sure that values are formatted with dots (.) as comma separators and **not commas**, i.e. 0.45 instead of 0,45.

-**Warning: Please make sure not to delete any country names or ids.
+Please make sure that values are formatted with dots (.) as comma separators and **not commas**, i.e. 0.45 instead of 0,45. **Warning: Please make sure not to delete any country names or ids.
 Also make sure the CSV file is formatted with commas (,) as delimiters, not semicolons (;) or other symbols.
 Otherwise the map will not work.**

-2. Once you have updated the values, download the google sheet / excel file as a CSV file under >File > Download > Comma-separated-values (.csv) and copy all the contents of the csv file.
+2. Once you have updated the values, download the google sheet / excel file as a CSV file under >File > Download > Comma-separated-values (.csv), open it in a text editor (e.g. notepad, textEdit or similar) and copy all the contents of the csv file (as text).

 3. Open this [data file](static/data/thematic/data.csv) and click on the pen symbol on the top right side of the file preview window where it says "Edit this file".
-Then paste the contents of the CSV file here.
+Then paste the contents of the CSV file as text here.

 After this, save the changes by entering a title for the commit, e.g. "Update data.csv" and press the green **Commit changes** button.
 Your data should now be updated and after a while show on the map.
 Check the Vercel URL after a few minutes to see the updated data.